 Please note that this guide assumes you have HTML knowledge and know how to adjust your website’s metadata.
 The Support team is unable to troubleshoot issues related to your website setup.

 Bare Minimum Requirements

 The URL of the landing page must go to a live site (page status 200).
-You’ll also want to make sure that you whitelist all of our IP addresses and user agents.
+You’ll also want to make sure that you allow-list all of our IP addresses and user agents.

 The landing page must have a title in the title meta tag.
 Any doc created without a title meta tag is unable to be served as an ad.
 In addition, the titles should also be accurate as we categorize ads based on what our crawlers pull from both the title and description meta tags.